ghafarshahanalytics/Data-Science/README.md

 # Exploration of Python Libraries for Data Visualization and Data Science

-By developing dashboards based on feedback data from Tinder and TikTok, I delved deeper into the topic of sentiment analysis using TextBlob.
+By developing dashboards based on feedback data from Tinder and TikTok, I delved deeper into the topic of sentiment and emotion analysis using TextBlob and text2emotion.
 Feel free to explore the dashboards and read about my Data Viz process in which I share my learning experiences and journey.

 The links are provided below.